Addictions: A Pastoral Approach for the Catholic Spiritual Director and Confessor

 Fr.
 Anthony J. Pinizzotto About Fr.
 Anthony J. Pinizzotto

 Fr.
 Anthony J. Pinizzotto, PhD, is a priest of the Diocese of Arlington (VA).
 Ordained for over 40 years, he holds advanced degrees in theology, psychology and psychopharmacology.
-Assigned to St. Agnes Parish in Arlington, VA, Father continues to work as a consultant in Clinical Forensic Psychology.
+Retired from active ministry in 2024, Father frequently assists in parishes throughout the diocese, continues his work as a peritus in the Marriage Tribunal and is a consultant in areas of Clinical Forensic Psychology within the law enforcement community.

 Comments